hzamir/webcrawl/README.md

 java -jar webcrawler.jar

+(If you put the application.yaml file in the same directory as the executable, you can edit the defaults that it uses Any uneditable values in the UI (currently including the even url!) can be edited there prior to execution.
+)

 # 3. areas of expansion (and I haven't even started yet!)
 * Can be packaged as an App on mac, exe on windows, etc.